rmill1/rmill1.github.io/README.md

 ## JavaScript Unit 2 Project: Mini Pokedex

-This is a quick reference Pokedex where trainers can type in a Pokemon's name and get information about that monster's type, abilities, strengths, and weaknesses.
+This is a quick reference Pokedex that utilizies the PokeAPI.
+Trainers can type in a Pokemon's name and get information about that monster's type, abilities, strengths, and weaknesses.

 Currently strength and weakness buttons only return a Pokemon's first type strengths and weaknesses (if it has two types)

-This page uses the PokeAPI

 ### Made by Rachel